-What is it Atrial Fibrillation?
+What is Atrial Fibrillation?

 Irregular heartbeat, per se, is not lethal, but when the heart beats irregularly, the chance of blood clots forming in the heart is quite high.
 If a large enough clot forms in the heart, it can move with the blood flow out of the heart.
 Where it goes usually?
 BRAIN, and if the clot is large enough to block a major artery, STROKE happens.
 Depending on how big the clot has been, the stroke could be trivial and temporary (TIA or Transient Ischemic Attack or “Mini-stroke”) or large and devastating or even lethal.
 But, the good news is that these days we have excellent medications to reduce the risk of stroke significantly.

-So is managing AF is all about preventing stroke?
+Is managing AF is all about preventing stroke?

 Of course NOT, but that is the most crucial aspect of management.
 The other important issue is to stop your heart from beating fast when in atrial fibrillation.
 The usual heart rate is 60 to 70 beats per minute.
 In AF, this could go up to anywhere from 80 to 170 beats per minute.
 If this continues for a long time, “heart fatigue” could happen, which is actually heart giving up, and that’s when heart failure comes into the picture.
 Heart rate control can usually be achieved by medications.
 So the two parts of managing AF are 1) Preventing stroke and 2) Controlling your heart rate.

-What initial tests are usually required?
+What initial tests are usually recommended?